-1 In this issue brief, we use the term MCO to refer to both fully and partially capitated Medicaid managed care plans, including prepaid inpatient health plans and prepaid ambulatory health plans.

-2 Total supplemental payment spending includes DSH payments (\$17.9 billion), UPL supplemental payments (\$24.4 billion), and supplemental payments authorized by Section 1115 demonstrations (\$14.6 billion) (MACPAC 2021a).

-3 States can make DSH and GME payments for services provided in managed care.

-- 4 For example, in FY 2020, 9 states reported spending on delivery system reform incentive payment (DSRIP) or DSRIP-like programs, and 8 states reported spending on uncompensated care pools authorized under Section 1115 demonstrations (MACPAC 2022b). - 5 Subsequent revisions to the managed care rule in 2020 eliminated the requirement for prior approval for minimum fee schedules based on state plan rates and allowed for multiyear approval of VBP directed payment arrangements (CMS 2020). - 6 The approval documents we reviewed included the CMS standard application form (referred to as a preprint) as well as state responses to CMS questions about payment amounts, financing, and other information that is not included on the preprint.
-This information is not publicly available, but CMS provided it to MACPAC for this analysis. - 7 This analysis is based on a review of distinct directed payment arrangements approved through December 31, 2020, and excludes temporary directed payments approved under the expedited COVID-19 pathway (n = 29).
+- In this issue brief, we use the term MCO to refer to both fully and partially capitated Medicaid managed care plans, including prepaid inpatient health plans and prepaid ambulatory health plans. - States can make disproportionate share hospital (DSH) and graduate medical education (GME) payments for services provided in managed care. - For example, in FY 2021, seven states reported spending on delivery system reform incentive payment (DSRIP) or DSRIP-like programs, and seven states reported spending on uncompensated care pools authorized under Section 1115 demonstrations (MACPAC 2023). - Subsequent revisions to the managed care rule in 2020 eliminated the requirement for prior approval for minimum fee schedules based on state plan rates and allowed for multiyear approval of VBP directed payment arrangements (CMS 2020). - In 2023, CMS proposed to remove the requirement that states obtain prior approval for directed fee schedules based on Medicare rates (CMS 2023).

+- This analysis is based on a review of distinct directed payment arrangements approved between July 1, 2021 and February 1, 2023.
 Distinct arrangements are defined as a series of directed payment arrangements in one state that use the same payment and provider type(s) for one or more rating period.
-Prior versions of directed payment arrangements that were subsequently renewed or amended are also excluded (n = 260).
-Some newly authorized directed payments are continuations of prior arrangements that were authorized before the 2016 revisions to the Medicaid managed care rule. - 8 For example, it was often unclear whether payment amounts reported in renewals included amounts from prior submissions or amendments to that arrangement or if the number provided reflected only the amount for the current rating period. - 9 Financing information was not available for all directed payment arrangements. - 10 Federal regulations do not explicitly require states to submit evaluation results, but CMS noted that it asks for this information during its review of directed payment renewal requests. - 11 CMS's 2017 informational bulletin outlined criteria that the agency will consider when approving directed payment arrangements for multiple years; this policy was codified in regulation in 2020 (CMS 2017b). - 12 Federal regulations do not explicitly require states to submit evaluation results, but CMS noted that it asks for this information during its review of directed payment renewal requests.
+We excluded prior versions of directed payment arrangements that were subsequently renewed or amended are also excluded (n = 113) and directed payments approved after July 1, 2021 that did not use CMS's required template (n = 26). - Our previous estimate of directed payment spending for arrangements approved as of December 31, 2020 had several limitations because less than half of directed payment approval documents we reviewed included information about projected spending amounts. - For example, for some directed payment arrangements that involve minimum or maximum fee schedules, some states appear to report total spending for the covered service instead of separately reporting the additional payment attributable to the directed payment arrangement.
+Similarly, in one state that uses a directed payment to require participation in an accountable care organization (ACOs) program, the state appears to count all spending to the participating ACOs, including payments for services that would have otherwise been covered without the directed payment. - States can obtain multi-year approval of VBP directed payment arrangements (CMS 2017b). - Federal regulations do not explicitly require states to submit evaluation results, but CMS noted that it asks for this information during its review of directed payment renewal requests.